gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 |Gromacs| version 2018:

-  Two different types of GPU accelerated tasks are available, NB and PME.
+  Two different types of assignable GPU accelerated tasks are available, NB and PME.
   Each PP rank has a NB task that can be offloaded to a GPU.
   If there is only one rank with a PME task (including if that rank is a PME-only rank), then that task can be offloaded to a GPU.
 Such a PME